 The University of Warsaw is one of 9 European universities discussed in the “The Role of Universities in Regional Innovation Ecosystems” report regarding university activities for development of innovation ecosystems.
-The publication was released by the European University Alliance.
+The publication was released by the European University Association.
 UW is a member of this organization.

 The report is a response to a question about the role of universities in a changing world and how they could develop and enhance innovation ecosystems in regions.
 The publication is an in-depth case study of 9 European universities: University of Warsaw, Poland; Aalto University, Finland; Masaryk University, the Czech Republic; Sorbonne University, France; Eindhoven University of Technology, the Netherlands; Technical University of Munich, Germany; University of Manchester, United Kingdom; University of Minho, Portugal; and Polytechnic University of Catalonia, Spain.